triestpa/Police-Analysis-Python/README.md

 In order to assist in this analysis, we'll define a helper function to aggregate a few important statistics from our dataset.

 - `citations_per_warning` - The ratio of citations to warnings.
-A higher number here signifies a higher likelihood of being ticketed instead of getting off with a warning.
+A higher number signifies a greater likelihood of being ticketed instead of getting off with a warning.
 - `arrest_rate` - The percentage of stops that end in an arrest.

 ```python